vdaas/vald/dockers/gateway/filter/README.md

-# Image Title
+# Vald Filter Gateway

 <!-- introduction sentence -->

-`image-name` is the XXX for vald-XXX-YYY.
+`vald-filter-gateway` is the image for vald-filter-gateway component.

-The responsibility of this image is XXX.
+This image is responsible for allowing the user to run user-defined custom logic with ingress/egress filter components.

+`vald-filter-gateway` bypasses the user request or response between the Vald cluster and the user-defined ingress filter/egress filter component.

+Ingress filtering means the pre-process before the request is processed by the Vald LB Gateway, e.g., converting blob data to the vector, filtering request vector.

+Egress filtering means the post-process for the search result returned from the Vald LB Gateway.

 <!-- FIXME: document URL -->

-For more details, please refer to the [component document](https://vald.vdaas.org/docs/overview/component).
+For more details, please refer to the [component document](https://vald.vdaas.org/docs/overview/component/filter-gateway).

 <div align="center">
     <img src="https://github.com/vdaas/vald/blob/main/assets/image/readme.svg" width="50%" />